 What Is a Prenuptial Agreement?

 A prenuptial agreement (also known as a premarital agreement, or commonly as a “prenup”) is a written contract entered into between two people who are planning to be married.
 A prenuptial agreement must be in writing and signed by both parties prior to the marriage.
 The agreement becomes effective upon their marriage.
+It is important to get counseling from a Raleigh Prenuptial Agreements Lawyer.

 Why Should I Consider a Prenuptial Agreement?